Albert Kjøller Jacobsen

 • differental geometry in machine learning

-• approximate Bayesian inference
+• probabilistic machine learning and approximate Bayesian inference

-• deep learning theory
+• deep learning theory and optimization

 news